octue/octue-sdk-python/docs/source/datafile.rst

 ==============

 The ``Datafile`` class can be used functionally or as a context manager.
-When used as a context manager, it is analogous to the builtin ``open`` function context manager.
+When used as a context manager, it is analogous with the `python built-in open function <https://docs.python.org/3/library/functions.html#open>`_.
 On exiting the context (the ``with`` block), it closes the datafile locally and, if the datafile also exists in the cloud, updates the cloud object with any data or metadata changes.

 .. image:: images/datafile_use_cases.png